wpwupingwp/OGU/README.md

     Fasta files converted from the GenBank file.
 Each file represents a fragment of the original sequence according to the annotation.

-    For instance, a record in a "rbcL.gb" file may also contains atpB gene's sequences.
-The "rbcL.fasta" file does not contain any upstream/downstream sequences and "atpB_rbcL.fasta" does not have even one base of the atpB or rbcL gene, just the spacer (assuming that the annotation is precise).
+    For instance, a record in a "rbcL.gb" file may also contain atpB gene's sequences.
+The "rbcL.fasta" file does not contain any upstream/downstream sequences and "atpB_rbcL.fasta" does not have even one base of the atpB or rbcL gene, just the spacer (assuming the annotation is precise).

     User can skip this dividing step with the option "-no_divide".
 * Fasta